HiViS: Hiding Visual Tokens from the Drafter for Speculative Decoding in Vision-Language Models: Method

-Our training contains two stages, at the stage-1, we only train the drafter with 1 step, and at the stage-2, we train it for $n>1$ steps.
+\paragraph{Two-stage training with early stopping} Furthermore, we propose a dynamic top-K filtering strategy with early stopping to keep within-capacity examples while removing consistently failed hard token samples, enhancing training efficiency and semantic consistency across extended generation.
+Specifically, our training contains two stages, at the stage-1, we only train the drafter with one step, and at the stage-2, we train it for $N>1$ steps.
+In this way, the stage-1 training establishes a solid foundation for the drafter's predictive capability, while the stage-2 both simulates the draft token tree construction process of actual drafting and performs dynamic data filtering.

 For stage-2, inspired by knowledge distillation \cite{xu2024speculative}, the drafter outputs a probability distribution at each step, from which the top-$K$ tokens are selected as candidates.
 We then apply a dynamic filtering criterion:

-where ${x'}_{t+n-1}^k$ denotes the token with the $k$-th highest probability predicted by the drafter.
-If the target VLM generated ground-truth token $x_{t+n-1}$ falls within the drafter's top-$K$ predictions, the example at step $t+n-1$ is retained for optimization.
-Otherwise, the simulation for this instance is terminated early and discarded, preventing the model from wasting capacity on consistently mispredicted sequences.
-For instance, as shown in Figure~\ref{fig:training} with $N=5$, the process stops at the $4_{th}$ forward pass because the candidate tokens fail to cover the target VLM's prediction, and thus the $5_{th}$ forward pass is not included in training.
+where ${x'}_{t+i}^k$ denotes the token with the $k_{th}$ highest probability predicted by the drafter.
+If the target VLM generated ground-truth token $x_{t+i}$ appears in the drafter's top-$K$ predictions, the example at $i_{th}$ forward pass (timestep $t+i-1$) is kept for optimization.
+Otherwise, the simulation is terminated early and discarded to avoid wasting effort on consistently mispredicted sequences.
+As shown in \Cref{fig:training} with $N=5$, the process stops at the $4_{th}$ forward pass for the candidate tokens no longer cover the target VLM's prediction, and thus the $5_{th}$ forward pass is excluded from training.

-In this way, the stage-1 training establishes a solid foundation for the drafter's predictive capability, while the stage-2 both simulates the token-tree construction process of actual drafting and performs dynamic data filtering.
-This encourages the drafter to focus on examples within its capacity but insufficiently learned during stage-1, thereby improving training efficiency while fostering its ability to reproduce the progressive update dynamics of visual semantics in target VLM.